 I've been reading food, design and craft blogs and sites for a long time, pretty much since the whole concept evolved.
 If I had to chose one single thing that will predict the popularity of a food, design or craft blog, it would be the quality of the photography.

-I am not saying that design, usability and quality writing don’t count, they do, but we buy design magazines and read design blogs mostly for the eye candy.
+I am not saying that design, usability and quality writing don't count, they do, but we buy design magazines and read design blogs mostly for the eye candy.
+We have a series of posts with photography tips for beginners.
+You can now learn how to shoot for fun (and profit).

 Sometimes I am reading a well-written post by a talented blogger who has created an interesting thing and I can hear the voice in the back of my head that says "it could use a better photo".
 In the interest of shutting up that little voice, I thought of giving my fellow bloggers a few simple tips to improve their photos.